Research & development consultation

 ● The strength of the binding between an antibody and its target.

-Most point-of-care blood gas analyzer utilizes electrochemical or optical based detectors to provide fast, affordable, and reliable test results within 30 min.
+Most point-of-care clinical chemistry analyzer utilizes electrochemical or optical based detectors to provide fast, affordable, and reliable test results within 30 min.
 They are widely used in the emergency department, ICU, operating room, cauterization lab, laboratory, and physician’s office.

 The testing menu generally includes: